 APO/ECC has limited capabilities in terms of integrating the business process steps by using the SAP Workflow.

-IBP has built in native capabilities using process integration/Jam to map the business process within IBP and allow the users to execute and track the business processes.
+IBP has built-in native capabilities using process integration/Jam to map the business process within IBP and allow the users to execute and track the business processes.

 APO has been one of the frontrunner tools from SAP utilizing the in-memory technology in the form of Live Cache since the 1990’s.
-This in-memory database provided huge performance improvements compared to ECC in terms of running memory intensive planning processes like Statistical forecasting, Supply optimization etc.
+This in-memory database provided huge performance improvements compared to ECC in terms of running memory-intensive planning processes like statistical forecasting, supply optimization, etc.

-However, due to a completely different architecture on the IBP side, which at the same time utilizes the HANA in-memory technology provides lots of performance improvement.
-For example the Supply optimization process which may take hours in APO might only take minutes to run in IBP.
+However, due to a completely different architecture on the IBP side, which at the same time utilizes the HANA, in-memory technology provides lots of performance improvement.
+For example the supply optimization process which may take hours in APO might only take minutes to run in IBP.

-9) Scenario Planning / What if analysis:
+9) Scenario Planning / What-if Analysis:

-APO has pioneered the concept of using multiple planning versions to allow the users to do on the fly simulations.
-However, building the new versions and making mass changes to the master data and the transaction data in APO to simulate the what-if-scenarios took a lot of time and effort.
+APO has pioneered the concept of using multiple planning versions to allow the users to do on-the-fly simulations.
+However, building the new versions and making mass changes to the master data and the transaction data in APO to simulate the what-if scenarios took a lot of time and effort.

-IBP has introduced the concept of Scenarios and versions which simplify the process of copying over the data, while the excel front end and local master data maintenance flexibility allows the users to make mass changes to the master data and transaction data and run the what-if-scenarios.
+IBP has introduced the concept of Scenarios and Versions which simplify the process of copying over the data, while the Excel front-end and local master data maintenance flexibility allows the users to make mass changes to the master data and transaction data and run the what-if scenarios.

 The following picture below shows the key planning processes and the long-term direction of SAP based upon our understanding:

-Most of these tools are available now, except for TLB which is planned for future.
+Most of these tools are available now, except for TLB which is planned for a future release.
 At this time, though a lot of functionality is available in IBP, there are still some core pieces of functionality in APO which are not yet fully integrated with IBP, but are in the pipeline for future releases.
 The figure below shows the availability of different process in IBP as compared to APO and their planned release.

-For the organizations that are looking for using Supply planning as a tactical planning tool in conjunction with SOP processes and use MRP/PP-DS for operational planning, it is easier to switch to IBP.
-In addition to the core planning capabilities which exist in the tactical side, the planning algorithm has been enhanced in IBP to allow aggregate planning (for example to plan at product hierarchy / resource group level), usage of aggregate constraints (for example a limited capacity for a product group rather than an individual product), Minimum and Maximum constraints etc.
+For the organizations that are looking for using supply planning as a tactical planning tool in conjunction with S&OP processes and use MRP/PP-DS for operational planning, it is easier to switch to IBP.
+In addition to the core planning capabilities which exist in the tactical side, the planning algorithm has been enhanced in IBP to allow aggregate planning (for example to plan at product hierarchy / resource group level), usage of aggregate constraints (for example a limited capacity for a product group rather than an individual product), Minimum and Maximum constraints, etc.